 Rainy day?
 Head to the restored Kom Tong Hall (now a Declared Monument).
 There the Dr Sun Yat-sen Museum relives the epoch-making accomplishments of the extraordinary revolutionary, offering exhibition galleries that trace his life and close relationship with Hong Kong – admission always free!

 A new heritage complex in the heart of Central housing museums, art centers, restaurants and more within a beautiful colonial revival.

 Not quite as impressive as Tai Kwun – PMQ is still another worthy heritage revival just down the road at Aberdeen Street.
 The historical building currently plays home to several local enterprises, as well as brunch favorite, Aberdeen Street Social, with its rare sprawling garden seating and the second-floor balcony.

 Stroll through the charming town of Yung Shue Wan (a hippie enclave), hike the island trail and jump on the ferry back to Central from Sok Kwu Wan.
-(Also check out other islands: Cheung Chau, Peng Chau, and Discovery Bay)
+(Also check out other outlying islands of Hong Kong: Cheung Chau, Peng Chau, and Discovery Bay)

 Walk from Repulse Bay to Deep Water Bay:

 This hour-long coastal stroll is a beauty, thanks to a newly constructed promenade walk connecting the two sides from the waterfront.

 No, we don’t mean just any bus, we mean the ones that ply unbelievably scenic routes!
 We especially love buses 6 and 14 through the Tai Tam Tuk Reservoir, which goes through a narrow dam squeezing through two huge bodies of water.
 You’ll also be treated to fantastic views of the sea from the cliff-side.